John Forbes Nash Jr.: Recognition and later career

 In 1978, Nash was awarded the John von Neumann Theory Prize for his discovery of non-cooperative equilibria, now called Nash Equilibria.
 He won the Leroy P. Steele Prize in 1999.

 In 1994, he received the Nobel Memorial Prize in Economic Sciences (along with John Harsanyi and Reinhard Selten) for his game theory work as a Princeton graduate student.
 In the late 1980s, Nash had begun to use email to gradually link with working mathematicians who realized that he was the John Nash and that his new work had value.
 They formed part of the nucleus of a group that contacted the Bank of Sweden's Nobel award committee and were able to vouch for Nash's mental health and ability to receive the award.

 Nash's later work involved ventures in advanced game theory, including partial agency, which show that, as in his early career, he preferred to select his own path and problems.
-Between 1945 and 1996, he published 23 scientific studies.
+Between 1945 and 1996, he published 23 scientific papers.

 Nash has suggested hypotheses on mental illness.
 He has compared not thinking in an acceptable manner, or being "insane" and not fitting into a usual social function, to being "on strike" from an economic point of view.
 He advanced views in evolutionary psychology about the potential benefits of apparently nonstandard behaviors or roles.

-Nash developed work on the role of money in society.
-He criticized interest groups that promote quasi-doctrines based on Keynesian economics that permit manipulative short-term inflation and debt tactics that ultimately undermine currencies.
-He suggested a global "industrial consumption price index" system that would support the development of more "ideal money" that people could trust rather than more unstable "bad money."
-He noted that some of his thinking parallels that of economist and political philosopher Friedrich Hayek, regarding money and an atypical viewpoint of the function of authority.
+Nash criticized Keynesian ideas of monetary economics which allowed for a central bank to implement monetary policies.
+He proposed a standard of "Ideal Money" pegged to an "industrial consumption price index" which was more stable than "bad money."
+He noted that his thinking on money and the function of monetary authority paralleled that of economist Friedrich Hayek.

 Nash received an honorary degree, Doctor of Science and Technology, from Carnegie Mellon University in 1999, an honorary degree in economics from the University of Naples Federico II in 2003, an honorary doctorate in economics from the University of Antwerp in 2007, an honorary doctorate of science from the City University of Hong Kong in 2011, and was keynote speaker at a conference on game theory.
 Nash also received honorary doctorates from two West Virginia colleges: the University of Charleston in 2003 and West Virginia University Tech in 2006.
 He was a prolific guest speaker at a number of events, such as the Warwick Economics Summit in 2005, at the University of Warwick.

 Nash was elected to the American Philosophical Society in 2006 and became a fellow of the American Mathematical Society in 2012.

 On May 19, 2015, a few days before his death, Nash, along with Louis Nirenberg, was awarded the 2015 Abel Prize by King Harald V of Norway at a ceremony in Oslo.